Charting Your Course versus Any Wind Will Do | Compass Point Skip to main content

 A SWOT analysis provides further insight and alignment – creating new ways to see old problems, surfacing new ideas, and aligning the team.
 It also forces the team to communicate about choices regarding the direction of the company.

 From here, break down the 3-year key thrusts into Annual Priorities, “What we are going to do this year?”
-Then, drill down Annual Priorities into Quarterly Rocks, “What we are going to do this quarter, and who is accountable?
+Then, drill down Annual Priorities into Quarterly Rocks, “What are we going to do this quarter, and who is accountable?

 This is how things get done – moving from planning to execution.
 Without action, you are aimlessly adrift.